SullivanChrisJ/gpsdo/README.md

    My Elecraft K3 has a 10MHz reference input and I plan to use it.
 In future I'll be working my way up from the 6 metre band to much higher frequencies and a frequency reference is a great asset in the microwave band.

+3. Why isn't this project finished?
+The eBay OXCO that I bought several years ago is not only off-frequency, but the voltage output is way below spec.
+   I found that by lowering the supply voltage to 8.24V I could drag the frequency down although the waveform was a bit distorted, but would need to build an amplifier to bring the voltage up.
+That seems like a waste of time so I'm shelving this for a few months then I will buy a new OCXO.